-The Golberg Variations BWV 988 by J. S. Bach, are a good example of variations in the baroque period.
+The Golberg Variations BWV 988 by J. S. Bach, is an excellent example of variations in the baroque period.
 It is a work of great proportions based on a theme titled Aria followed by 30 variations.

 The Aria is in binary form.
 Each part is made of two phrases: